Bureau of Indian Standards: Bureau of Indian Standards

+Governance and organization

+The Minister in charge of the Ministry or Department having administrative control of the BIS is the ex-officio President of the BIS.
+BIS has 500-plus scientific officers working as Certification Officers, Member Secretaries of technical committees, and lab OIC's.
 As a National Standards Body, it has 25 members drawn from Central or State Governments, industry, scientific and research institutions, and consumer organisations.
-Its headquarters are in New Delhi, with regional offices in Eastern Region at Kolkata, southern Region at Chennai, Western Region at Mumbai, Northern Region at Chandigarh and Central Region at Delhi and 20 branch offices.
-It also works as WTO-TBT enquiry point for India.
+Its headquarters are in New Delhi, with regional offices in the Eastern Region at Kolkata, Southern Region at Chennai, Western Region at Mumbai, Northern Region at Chandigarh, and Central Region at Delhi and 20 branch offices.
+It also works as the WTO-TBT enquiry point for India.

-Regulatory framework
+Strandards

-National Building Code of India, 2005
+National Building Code

 It is a comprehensive building code for regulating the building construction activities across the country which was first published in 1970.
+It was amended in 1983, 2005, and 2016.
 Preliminary Draft Amendment No. 1 to NBC 2005 Part 11 "Approach to Sustainability" was put into circulation a preliminary draft amendment and BIS accepted the feedback from people till 15 March 2013.

-Indian Standards Bill, 2015

-The Bill was passed on 8 March 2016 by the Rajya Sabha.
-The new Bill will repeal the existing Bureau of Indian Standards Act, 1986.
-The main objectives of the legislation are:
+The bureau published the National Building Construction Standards on 30 April 2026.

+Quality Control Orders